praveenams11/ArticleAppMVVM/README.md

 # ArticleAppMVVM

-This is a sample app for viewing articles from Newyork Times which uses MVVM architecture and Jetpack Compose.
+This is a sample app for view and read list of articles from Newyork Times which uses MVVM architecture and Jetpack Compose.

 ###Prerequisites

-- Android Studio (Flamingo)
+- Android Studio Flamingo
 - Java Development KIt (JDK)
+- Kotlin 1.7.20
-- Android SDK
+- Android Gradle Plugin 8.0.1

 ###Installation